-In the first example someone received a transaction (just one input) and then send this bitcoin to some other address.
+In the first example, someone received a transaction (just one input) and then sent this bitcoin to some other address.
 This whole transaction is 225 bytes in size.

-In the second case, the person received 17 different transactions over time and then decided to send these bitcoin to some other address.
-Since in the blockchain "any bitcoin transaction typically references previous transaction outputs as the inputs for the new transactions, the bitcoin network has to process all these many inputs to produce these few outputs and the resulting size of the transaction is 10X more at 2584 bytes (2.5kb!).
+In the second case, the person received 17 different transactions over time and then decided to send this bitcoin to some other address.
+Since in the blockchain, “any bitcoin transaction typically references previous transaction outputs as the inputs for the new transactions, the bitcoin network has to process all these many inputs to produce these few outputs, and the resulting size of the transaction is 10X more at 2584 bytes (2.5kb!).

-Since each block in the Bitcoin’s blockchain is being validated roughly every 10 minutes and has limited space (1MB), for this transaction to be included in the blockchain it would mean that many smaller transactions would have to wait.
-And since the bitcoin miners can include a finite amount of transactions in each block, they will inevitably prioritise the transactions with the highest fee.
-Because of this, with todays standards for this second transaction to go through would require a fee of around 150$, independently of the value it represents!
+Since each block in Bitcoin’s blockchain is being validated roughly every 10 minutes and has limited space (1MB), it would mean that many smaller transactions would have to wait for this transaction to be included in the blockchain.
+And since the bitcoin miners can include a finite amount of transactions in each block, they will inevitably prioritize the transactions with the highest fee.
+Because of this, with today’s standards, for this second transaction to go through would require a fee of around 150$, independently of the value it represents!

 How to find the ideal fee for your transaction

-The ideal fee depends mainly on two factors, the network congestion at the moment where you plan to move your bitcoin and the size of your transaction in bytes.
-Unfortunately many wallets don’t tell you the size of your transaction before you send it but fortunately some others give you the option to specify the fee-per-byte you are willing to use.
+The ideal fee depends mainly on two factors: network congestion when you plan to move your bitcoin and the size of your transaction in bytes.
+Unfortunately, many wallets don’t tell you the size of your transaction before you send it, but fortunately, some others give you the option to specify the fee-per-byte you are willing to use.

-In the end it comes down to the wallet that you use, so make sure to do your research before receiving any bitcoin to your address.
-Personally I believe that the 3 most important features in a bitcoin wallet is to use SegWit addresses, the flexibility to adjust your own fees and finally the freedom to export your private keys.
+In the end, it comes down to the wallet that you use, so make sure to do your research before receiving any bitcoin to your address.
+Personally, I believe that the 3 most important features in a bitcoin wallet are to use SegWit addresses, the flexibility to adjust your own fees, and finally, the freedom to export your private keys.

-Although most wallets don’t tell you the size of your transaction in bytes, many allow you to specify a custom fee based on how many satoshi/byte you want to spend, and then will then give you the total fee based on that value.
+Although most wallets don’t tell you the size of your transaction in bytes, many allow you to specify a custom fee based on how many satoshi/byte you want to spend and give you the total fee based on that value.